SandipNirmal/react-app-boilerplate/README.md

-# react-app-boilerplate
+# React App Boilerplate

-React App Boilerplate with redux, redux-promise-middleware, react-md, react-toastify and redux-form.
+Ready to use React App Boilerplate integrated with redux, redux-promise-middleware, react-md, react-toastify and redux-form.